kyma-project/examples/kiali/README.md

 ### Verify the installation

 1. You should see the `kiali-operator` and `kiali` Pod coming up in the Namespace.
 All Pods must eventually be in a "Running" state.
 1. Browse the Kiali dashboard.
-Following command will expose the dashboard on `http://localhost:20001`
+The following command exposes the dashboard on `http://localhost:20001`:
    ```bash
    kubectl -n ${KYMA_KIALI_NS} port-forward svc/kiali-server 20001
    ```